 These problems are often misdiagnosed or not understood by vets who are not familiar with the specialized needs of our Snow Dogs.
 In this article I discuss how through diet and supplementation, you can often correct these medical issues in your Snow Dog.
 But before you begin this protocol please ensure you’ve read the first article.

-Why Is It Many Vet’s Don’t Know This Information?
+Why Is It Many Vet’s Don’t Know About Zinc Deficiency?

 I often get challenged by people who feel that if the information that I am presenting to them were valid or had merit, then their Vets would be already be aware of it.
 Sadly, this is not necessarily true.